thruthesky/nlms-backend/README.md

     * Use same SQL schema for mysql and sqlite.

     * make it optional on config.php

-    *

-* make an optional my-config.php to suppress and overwrite the config.php

-    *

 * Make a filipino Angular community.